Medication adherence

 Currently, an interview study is underway with individuals with type 2 diabetes regarding how digital tools and services can support adherence to medication treatment.

-Our research group is also involved in the large European research project COST Action ENABLE Adherence, which aims to create better knowledge and awareness of adherence and how various digital technologies can contribute to better adherence and increased quality of life.
-More information about the project can be found here.
+Our research group is also involved in the ENABLE Adherence Network Innovation Hub, which was established in 2025 to continue the collaboration on adherence following the conclusion of the European research project COST Action ENABLE Adherence.
+The collaboration aims to promote better knowledge and awareness of treatment adherence and to explore how various digital technologies can contribute to improved adherence and enhanced quality of life.
+More information about the previous project can be found here.

 - Socioeconomic factors associated with poor medication adherence in patients with type 2 diabetes.
 (Ekenberg Marie, Qvarnström Miriam, Sundström Anders, Martinell Mats, Wettermark Björn.
 Eur J Clin Pharmacol.
 2023 Oct 23.)